Employing staff - in more detail

 Subject to the various minimum rights and protections set out in employment law, you and your employee are free to agree on whatever terms and conditions you choose.
 Things that you have expressly agreed on, such as to do with pay and hours are called express terms.

 You should be aware that there are some things that are deemed to be in an employment contract, whether they are actually there or not.
-For example, the duty of the employee to perform the work he or she is employed to do with care, skill and reasonable competence and the duty of the employer to take care of the employee’s health and safety.
+For example, the duty of the employee to perform the work they are employed to do with care, skill and reasonable competence and the duty of the employer to take care of the employee’s health and safety.
 These are called implied terms because they are treated as being in the contract even if not written into it or agreed verbally.

 Even if you do not have a formal written contract, you must usually give your employee a written statement of their main terms and conditions on their first day (sometimes called 'written particulars').
 Often, where the employment contract is in writing, the statement is contained within it.